Manne-0/automated-etl-with-actions/README.md

 ## ⚙️ Steps Taken

 ### 1. API Integration
-Requested access to the API endpoints for the required dataset.
-This step was key — APIs make automation possible.
+I requested access to the necessary API endpoints.
+This was crucial, it allowed me to bypass the GUI and download data programmatically.

 ### 2. Python Script
 Wrote a Python script that: